-Home bias is the inclination for investors to invest the majority of their savings into local equities and bonds.
+Home bias is the inclination of investors to invest the majority of their savings into local equities and bonds.

-This phenomenon has been observed recently, and in Singapore as well.
-As evident from the chart below, despite how Singapore equities only represent 0.4% in global equity indices, on average, Singaporean investors have 39% of their portfolio in Singapore's stocks.
+This phenomenon has been observed recently and in Singapore as well.
+As this chart shows, although Singapore equities represent only 0.4% in global equity indices, on average, Singaporean investors have 39% of their portfolio in Singapore's stocks.

 3 reasons why home bias is prevalent in Singapore

 There are several reasons why investors tend to favour investing in domestic equities and bonds, and many of the reasons are consistent across nationalities.

 1. Preference for investing in familiar companies and brands